hhvm/user-documentation/guides/hack/02-source-code-fundamentals/37-namespaces.md

 use namespace NS1\{C, I, T}; // instead of `NS1\C, NS1\I, NS1\T`
 ```

-Imported names can designate a namespace, a sub-namespace, a class or interface or trait, a function, or any built-in type, as shown in the following example:
+Imported names can designate a namespace, a sub-namespace, a class or interface or trait, a function, or any built-in type.

+If an imported name introduces ambiguity, you can refer to name `foo` with `namespace\foo`—using the the actual word `namespace`.
+For example, if you're importing a function `bar()`, but also want to call the `bar()` function from within your own namespace, refer to the one native to your namespace with `namespace\bar()`.

 ```namespaces.inc.hack no-auto-output
 namespace NS1 {